ENTREPRENEUR CLUB

 What was the biggest challenge you faced when starting out, and how did you overcome it?

-How do you differentiate yourself from competitors in your industry?
+How do you identify and seize new opportunities in your industry?

 Who has been your biggest inspiration or mentor, and why?